To Do

 • Students will be given access to Workday where they can search and apply for student jobs that start in September.

 • IMPORTANT: Federal Form I-9 requires students to provide original forms of identification with them on campus for completion with Mount Holyoke Staff.
-So, please have these documents ready upon hire.
+Bring acceptable forms of identification to campus if you intend to work!

 • All international students should attend a work clearance session during International Student Pre-Orientation which will provide information on any documents required for working on campus, and visa restrictions for employment during the academic year.